webmad1019-1/w5d5/README.md

 # Today - day w5d5

-- Get your project 2 validated
+- Github
 - Remove impediments with your project
 - Getting up to speed with your project
+- Get your project 2 validated (12.00)
+- Microlearning: web mashups
+- Secret activity

 ## Activities